5-Minute Lead Response Time Study: HBR, InsideSales, Drift Findings (2026)

 TL;DR

-• Drift 2021: only 7 percent of companies respond within 5 minutes; 55 percent take more than 5 business days.
+- Drift 2017: only 7 percent of 433 audited companies respond within 5 minutes; 55 percent take more than 5 business days.

 The 5-minute rule is the most-cited and most-misquoted statistic in B2B sales.
-This page collects the four primary sources, summarises the methodology of each, and reconciles the headline numbers (21x, 100x, 42 hours, 7 percent) so you can cite them with confidence.
+This page is the focused deep-dive on the studies behind the 5-minute claim specifically: it collects the four primary sources, summarises the methodology of each, and reconciles the headline numbers (21x, 100x, 42 hours, 7 percent) with the correct attribution for each, so you can cite them with confidence.
 Every URL below has been verified.
+For the full library of every lead response time study (Velocify, McKinsey myth-busting, and the rest), see our complete roundup of every lead response time study, which this page sits under.

 What Is the 5-Minute Lead Response Rule?